ORIGINAL POCAHONTAS BITTERS

 Y. FERGUSON

-A favorite of any Bitters collector, figural collector and possibly many others is the ORIGINAL POCAHONTAS BITTERS.
+A favorite of any bitters collector, figural collector and possibly many other bottle collectors is the ORIGINAL POCAHONTAS BITTERS.
 This rare figural barrel has a great historic name, is perfectly proportioned and comes in a drop dead, gorgeous shade of aqua.
 You will not get a color run of these barrels like the other Indian favorite, OLD SACHEMS BITTERS AND WIGWAM TONIC but if you are fortunate enough to possess one, you will most likely isolate it from other barrels, like I do, to celebrate the beauty of the bottle.
-I am actively looking for more information on who made this bottle and where so if you have any information, please forward.
+I am actively looking for more information on who made this bottle and where, so if you have any information, please forward.

 Matoaka aka Rebecca Rolfe aka Pocahontas